 Last February, the General Assembly of the AEPJ was held in Tbilisi, Georgia.
-In the course of the Assembly, the members of the AEPJ voted unanimously for the approval of eight candidatures submitted by different institutions to become partners of the consortium.
+In the course of the Assembly, the members of the AEPJ voted unanimously for the approval of eight candidatures submitted by different institutions to become partners of the consortium throughout the year.

 From the AEPJ we welcome the new members with whom we have already started working hand by hand: